 The ‘Titanic’ Update

-Many link builders, including myself, were about to name the update the ‘Titanic‘ Update as the timing was so close to the 100th anniversary of the ship disaster in 1912.
+Many link builders and bloggers, including myself, were about to name the update the ‘Titanic‘ Update as the timing was so close to the 100th anniversary of the ship disaster in 1912.

 The iceberg was pretty obvious:

 Google Penguin targeted natural anchor text, unnatural links, low-quality sites and private blog networks.

 In short – Penguin targeted low-quality, obviously paid links.

 Google sent a lot of “Google Webmaster Tools notice of detected unnatural links” emails to many of website owners just before the Penguin Update: